leichen88/unhcrpyplotstyle/README.md

 In this case, the`column`style will add some of the parameters to the base style `unhcrpyplostyle` in order to align all styles of chart elements with a standard UNHCR style column chart.

-See the full list of styles and there use cases based on chart types below:
+See the full list of styles based on chart types below:
 - `area`
 - `bar`
 - `bubble`